-The biggest investment you will make in your life will likely be purchasing a home.
-So before you sign on the dotted line, you want to be sure that the "title" of the property is free of any other claims.
+Purchasing a home is probably the single biggest investment you will make in your lifetime.
+So before you commit to the transaction, you want to be certain that the "title" of the property is clear of any other claims.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title company performs an extensive search on the title history of the property.
-The title insurance company can almost always identify any title problems that may arise and clear up these problems before you close on the property.
+The title company searches the title history of the property.
+The title insurance company can almost always find any title problems and clear up these problems before you close on the property.

-Real Estate law is extraordinarily complex.
-Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
+Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
 Your owner's policy will describe the property and outline the limitations on your ownership.
 It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
-Typically your title insurance will protect you in the following cases:
+Title insurance usually covers:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.